-• Employees must use good judgment and keep all passwords protected.
+- Employees must use good judgment and keep all passwords protected.
 Do not post a list of user names and passwords where they may be seen by students or others.
 Never email user names and passwords to unknown sources.
-The Richmond County School System Information Technology Department will never ask for passwords by email.

-- When leaving a computer, always log off so to prevent unauthorized access to files or email. - Students should always be supervised while using the Internet, computers, handheld devices or electronic resources. - Email accounts are provided for professional use only.
-Email should not be used for personal gain or business-related activities.
+The Richmond County School System Information Technology Department will never ask for passwords by email. - When leaving a computer, always log off in order to prevent unauthorized access to files or email. - Students should always be supervised while using the Internet, computers, handheld devices or electronic resources. - Email accounts are provided for professional use only.
+Email accounts should not be used for personal gain or personal business-related activities.
 Broadcasting of unsolicited messages is prohibited.
 All employees must request permission from the building administrator before sending any messages to an entire building's staff.
-Permission has to be granted from the Superintendent or designee to send messages to "All Users" in the system. - If an employee brings a personal computer or handheld device, to use on the RCSS network, it must be virus free and must not contain any unauthorized or inappropriate files. - Employees may not download any unauthorized software onto Richmond County School System computers. - Employees will use system-supported technology, for educational use only and will refrain from accessing inappropriate information. - Employees must follow the Code of Ethics for Educators, as well as any other applicable laws or regulations. - Employees shall act in good faith to enforce the operation of technology protection measures while school computers with Internet access are being used.
+Permission has to be granted from the Superintendent or designee to send messages to "All Users" in the system. - Employees are prohibited from utilizing Richmond County School System account profile information, such as usernames, passwords, or email addresses, to register for web applications or services not approved by the School System.
+An employee profile contains private data, and by law, the Richmond County School System must ensure that the vendor it shares information with has adequate policies and procedures to safeguard data privacy and uphold network security. - If an employee brings a personal computer or handheld device, to use on the RCSS network, it must be virus free and must not contain any unauthorized or inappropriate files.
+Employees must follow School System procedures for utilizing personal devices. - Employees may not download any unauthorized software onto Richmond County School System computers. - Employees will use system-supported technology, for educational use only and will refrain from accessing inappropriate information, unauthorized sites or content. - Employees will provide instruction and guidance to students on the parameters and proper uses of an artificial intelligence (AI) program to generate content for any assignment.
+[For more information, please see Guiding Principles and Procedures for AI Use in the Richmond County School System.]

+- Employees must follow the Code of Ethics for Educators, as well as any other applicable laws or regulations. - Employees shall act in good faith to enforce the operation of technology protection measures while school computers with Internet access are being used.